strainer/fencache.js/Readme.md

 Size 0 sets native storage mode, negative value limits the native store size.
 ```
   enReply = fencachex(reply, 0)     //use the native object as cache
-  enReply = fencachex(reply, -1000) //flushes half the cache after 1000 entries
+  enReply = fencachex(reply, -1000) //flushes half the cache after 1000 different entries
 ```

 This mode may perform better for keeping thousands of equally distributed calculation results, and not requiring old results to be flushed.
-(Result flushing is relatively glacial)
+(Result flushing is relatively slow)

 ### Optional parameter for keying Objects and multiple arguments.